 What are Freeholds and Leaseholds?

 The difference between freehold and leasehold is that they are the two fundamental forms of legal ownership.
-You should be careful to ensure that you understand your ownership status when going to purchase your desired property, as they are essentially quite different things.
+You should be careful to ensure that you understand your ownership status when purchasing your desired property, as they are essentially quite different things.

-Owning a freehold means that you not only own the house but also the land it is built, meaning that you own the house for eternity.
+Owning a freehold means that you own the house and the land it is built, meaning that you own the house for eternity.
 The Land Registry will show you as the freeholder having complete and absolute title to the property.

 Should you buy a Freehold?

-As a freeholder, you are not liable for failing to maintain the building, though you have the responsibility of maintaining the roof and the outside walls of the property.
-Furthermore, as time passes the value of a freehold is likely to increase.
+As a freeholder, you are not liable for failing to maintain the building, though you are responsible for maintaining the roof and the property's outside walls.
+Furthermore, as time passes the value of freehold is likely to increase.

 You may also go on the sell the property whenever you desire.
-However, the initial cost in purchasing a freehold will be considerably more than when purchasing a leasehold.
+However, you will incur a higher initial cost if you want to purchase a freehold as compared to purchasing leasehold.

-Owning a leasehold, on the other hand, means that you have a lease to use the property for a certain amount of time, usually a number of years.
+On the other hand, owning leasehold means that you have a lease to use the property for a certain amount of time, usually several years.
 If you are purchasing leasehold, you will not be an absolute owner of the property and your rights and obligation will defer as from those of a freeholder.
 You will be living in the property under a contract which sets out your legal rights and obligations.

 You will incur a lesser initial cost as compared to a purchasing a freehold, but you will be responsible for maintaining the common parts of the property, paying annual maintenance fees and service charges, and paying annual ground rent.

-Moreover, if you want to sell the leasehold, you may have to first get the consent of the freeholder.
-You may also have issues with your freeholders such as high ground rent and maintenance charges.
+Moreover, if you want to sell the leasehold, you may have to first get the freeholder's consent.
+You may also have issues with your freeholders, such as high ground rent and maintenance charges.

 Consent requirement and other restrictions in leaseholds